mozilla/data-docs/tools/spark.md

 #### Sharing a Static Notebook

-An easy way to share is using a gist on github.
+An easy way to share is using a gist on Github.

 1. Download file as `.ipynb`
 2. Upload to a gist on [`gist.github.com`](https://gist.github.com)